gocontractdev/flaky-tests-reproduction/README.md

 4- Correlation and Delta: We will make an iPython for comparisons, final reports and summaries.

+Please refer to
+[Process iPython](/process/process.ipynb) file to see the explanations about the project's data.

  ✅  How to Validate the works?

 ## Requirements: